Escape and Theft

 (יח) וַיִּנְהַג אֶת כׇּל מִקְנֵהוּ וְאֶת כׇּל רְכֻשׁוֹ אֲשֶׁר רָכָשׁ מִקְנֵה קִנְיָנוֹ אֲשֶׁר רָכַשׁ בְּפַדַּן אֲרָם לָבוֹא אֶל יִצְחָק אָבִיו אַרְצָה כְּנָעַן. (יט) וְלָבָן הָלַךְ לִגְזֹז אֶת צֹאנוֹ וַתִּגְנֹב רָחֵל אֶת הַתְּרָפִים אֲשֶׁר לְאָבִיהָ.

 The chapter provides neither motivation nor justification for Rachel's actions.
-Why is Rachel reduced to thievery, and for what could she possibly have wanted her father's terafim?
-Was this theft spurred by a desire for personal gain, or by a desire to prevent others from accessing the objects?
+Why does Rachel take her father's terafim; for what could she have possibly wanted them?
+Were her actions spurred by a desire to prevent others from accessing the objects, or is it possible that Rachel wanted them for her own personal benefit?

 Two later stories might also be of relevance to the discussion: